MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 - 4624 - An account was successfully logged on
 - 4625 - An account failed to log on

-For more information, see [Enable auditing on an ADFS object](configure-windows-event-collection.md#enable-auditing-on-an-adfs-object).
+For more information, see [Enable auditing on an AD FS object](configure-windows-event-collection.md#enable-auditing-on-an-adfs-object).

 ## Supported Active Directory Certificate Services (AD CS) events